Lifetime ISAs (LISAs) explained

 A lifetime ISA is a tax-free, long-term savings account geared towards helping people save for a first home or retirement.
-You can save up to £4,000 each tax year into your lifetime ISA, which the government will top up with a bonus of 25% paid monthly.
-For those who are looking to get onto the property ladder or put money aside for later life (and get a little help along the way), a lifetime ISA may be worthwhile.
-However, as always, it’s important to consider a range of savings accounts to find the best option for your needs.
+You can save up to £4,000 each tax year into your lifetime ISA, which the government will top up with a bonus of 25%, paid monthly.
+For those who are looking to get onto the property ladder or put money aside for later life (and get a little help along the way), a government lifetime ISA may be worthwhile.
+This page explores the lifetime ISA rules, how the bonus works and who can benefit, and whether a lifetime ISA is right for you.
+As always, it’s important to consider a range of savings accounts to find the best option for your needs.

 • Financial milestones: A lifetime ISA is a tax-free savings account designed to help you buy your first home or save for retirement

-• Suitability: There are various lifetime ISA rules and restrictions to be aware of, meaning this type of account may not be suitable for everyone
+• Lifetime ISA eligibility: There are various lifetime ISA rules and restrictions to be aware of, meaning this type of account may not be suitable for everyone

 What is a lifetime ISA?

-A lifetime ISA, or LISA, is a tax-free savings account to help young people aged between 18 and 39 kickstart their financial future or save for retirement.
-The ISA is designed to help you save for a first home or a nest egg for your retirement.
+A lifetime ISA, or LISA, is a government tax-free savings account to help young people aged between 18 and 39 kick-start their financial future or save for retirement.
+The LISA is designed to help you save for a first home costing up to £450,000 or a nest egg for your retirement.

 You can hold cash or stocks and shares in your lifetime ISA, or have a combination of both.